mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-jwt/_index.md

 This quick start guide will walk you through the basics of using [JSON Web Tokens (JWT)](https://jwt.io/) in a Mattermost App in Go.
 In this guide you will review an App that:

-- Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, uses JWT, and attaches to locations in the Mattermost interface.
+- Contains a `manifest.json`, declares itself an HTTP application that uses a bot account, uses JWT, and attaches UI elements to locations in the Mattermost interface.
 - Attaches the `send` function to a `/hello-jwt` command and wraps it with a function to authenticate JWT.

+Why you would want to use JWT for App development?
+Using a token, your App can validate the legitimacy of any request verify that this request is indeed coming from the Mattermost server we are expecting it to come from.
+Simply put, implementing JWT will enhance your App's security and functionality.

 ## Prerequisites

-Before you can start with your App, you first need to set up your environment by following the [developer setup guide]({{< ref "/integrate/apps/quickstart" >}}).
+Before you can start with your App, you should first set up your environment by following the [developer setup guide]({{< ref "/integrate/apps/quickstart" >}}).

 You also need Go v1.16 or later installed.
 Please follow the [official guide](https://golang.org/doc/install) to install the latest version.